waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 end
 ```

-This is a good start, but it still doesn't feel right.
-Is a docking station full if the count of bikes exceeds the default capacity; or the specific capacity for that station?
+This is a good start, however is there anywhere else where we use the magic number `20`?
+How about in our tests?
+Here's a handy blog post on the subject of [testing with magic numbers](http://blog.silvabox.com/testing-with-magic-numbers/).
+Which approach should we use here?
+Also this raises the question of whether a docking station full if the count of bikes exceeds the default capacity; or the specific capacity for that station?

 It feels like we need a `capacity` attribute for our docking station.
 But we can't introduce one without a unit test:

 ```ruby
 describe DockingStation do
   # other tests omitted for brevity